hyeyoungshin/talk-scripts/script-linking-types.md

+**Date and Time**: 10/24/2017, Tuesday at 5:00 - 6:00
+**Presenter**: Hyeyoung Shin

+###Intro
-This talk is based on the paper `Linking Types for Multi-language Software` by Daniel Patterson and Amal Ahmed, which is presented at SNAPL 2017.
+This talk is based on the paper *Linking Types for Multi-language Software* by Daniel Patterson and Amal Ahmed, which is presented at SNAPL 2017.

 ###Motivation
 In a large-scale software system, each part of the system is responsible for